PRIVACY POLICY

-We have developed this Privacy Policy to describe the types of Personal Information that KINTO Technologies Corp (referred to herein collectively as “KINTO”, “we”, “our” or “us”) may collect, how we may use and share that information, our lawful basis for processing it, what rights you have in relation to your Personal Information and how we protect it.
+We have developed this Privacy Policy (this “Policy”) to describe the types of Personal Information that we may collect, how we may use and share your Personal Information, our lawful basis for processing it, what rights you have in relation to your Personal Information and how we protect it.

 Identity of the Controller